grafana/loki/docs/installation/tanka.md

 Notice that `container_root_path` is your own data root for the Docker Daemon, run `docker info | grep "Root Dir"` to get it.

-Run `ks show loki` to see the manifests that will be deployed to the cluster and finally run `ks apply loki` to deploy it.
+Run `tk show environments/loki` to see the manifests that will be deployed to the cluster and finally run `tk apply environments/loki` to deploy it.